yashodhansg/1st_depository_test/README.md

-# Multiclass classification model using a custom convolutional neural network in TensorFlow to accurately detect Melanoma.
+# Multiclass classification model development using a custom convolutional neural network in TensorFlow to accurately detect Melanoma.

 ## Table of Contents